Join the practice

 We are currently accepting new patients

-To register at Mitchley Avenue Practice, each patient will need to download and complete the following two forms and email them to the practice along with their ID (see below).
+To register at Mitchley Avenue Surgery, each patient will need to download and complete the following two forms: GMS1 and adult or child registration form.
+These can either be emailed or brought in to the practice along with the appropriate ID (see below).
 Please refer to the map to ensure that you are in our catchment area.

 Adult Health Questionnaire - this should be completed by patients aged 16 and above.
 All patients should also complete the GMS1 and return it to the Practice.Two forms of ID are required: photo ID in the form of a passport or a driving licence; and proof of address such as a utility bill, bank statement or council tax bill dated within the last three months.